Starting a Business in Ireland

 Further information

-The Local Enterprise Office website is the First Stop Shop for anyone seeking information and support on starting or growing a business in Ireland.
+The Local Enterprise Office website is a fantastic place to start for anyone seeking information and support on starting or growing a business in Ireland.
 The Local Enterprise Office provides advice, information and support in starting up or growing your business.

 Additional helpful information relevant to starting a business in Ireland can be found in the links below: